joeberkovitz/qgis-compass-routes/README.md

 ---
 permalink: index.html
 ---
-## qgis-compass-routes
+# qgis-compass-routes

-This plugin creates vector layers that work with magnetic variation.
+This plugin creates vector layers that use magnetic variation.
+It also adds a couple of custom expression functions that provide access to the underlying geomagnetic model used by the plugin.

-It contains both menu commands (available under **Plugins > Compass Routes**) and Processing plugins.
+All actions are available as menu commands (available under **Plugins > Compass Routes**) and as Processing scripts.

+## Processing scripts

 ### Create Compass Route Layer